mekanism/Mekanism/.github/ISSUE_TEMPLATE/bug_report.md

  - OS:
  - Modpack:
  - Modpack Version:
  - Mekanism Version:

- - Forge Version:
+**Crash log**
+Provide a log for the issue here, use gist.github.com

 **Additional context**
 Add any other context about the problem here.